bryanc-nz/macos-virtualboxinstall/README.md

 Also, be aware that other software also installs device drivers that may compete with VirtualBox for resources and cause crashes as a result.
 An example is the intel Power Gadget.
 You should remove this if you have it installed but also want to run VirtualBox.

 The **kmutil** command may help identify any conflicting kext bundles that you have installed.
 In this example, only kexts provided by VirtualBox are installed.
+All other 3rd party kexts have been uninstalled.
 <pre>
 <code>
 user@machine ~ % /usr/bin/kmutil showloaded --list-only|grep -v apple